slowernews/wisdom-tldr/README.md

 ===
 ###On careers

-> *'Avoid the trap of following one set career path.'*
+Avoid the trap of following one set career path.

 > *'The interesting jobs are the ones that you make up.' -- Chris Young*